-- The online Undergraduate Nursing Education Exit Assessment. - The online Undergraduate Nursing Education Alumni Assessment. - The Associate Dean of Nursing will send the Exit and Alumni assessments to your personal email address on file within 12 months of program completion. - Student participation in the Nursing Program's Community Advisory Committee. - Individual or groups of students may also provide unsolicited feedback to faculty and administrators at any time in person, via phone and/or email message. - University Satisfaction Assessments\ - o Following graduation, students can provide feedback by completing the university's First Destination Survey\.
-The Office of Career Development Office will send students a link to this survey via email.
+- The online Undergraduate Nursing Education Exit Assessment. - The online Undergraduate Nursing Education Alumni Assessment. - o The Dean of Nursing sends a link to the Exit and Alumni assessments to students personal email address on file within 12 months of program completion. - Student participation in the School of Nursing's Community Advisory Committee. - Individual or groups of students may also provide unsolicited feedback to faculty and administrators at any time in person, via phone and/or email message. - University Satisfaction Assessments: - o Following graduation, students can provide feedback by completing the university's First Destination Survey.
+A link to this survey via email. - Students should notify the Office of the Registrar about changes to email and permanent addresses to ensure delivery of the Exit, Alumni, and First Destination Surveys.

-Students should notify the Office of the Registrar about changes to email and permanent addresses to ensure delivery of the Exit, Alumni, and First Destination Surveys.
+Nursing Scholarship, Engagement, and Professional Development

-Nursing Scholarship, Engagement, and Professional Development Helen Stafford Walsh Nursing Scholarship
+Helen Stafford Walsh Nursing Scholarship